reubenharry/stochastic-memoization/README.md

 data FreeT f m a = FreeT {runFreeT :: m (FreeF f a (FreeT f m a))}
 ```

-`FreeT m (NonRecursiveTree String) CAT` is precisely a tree, or fragment of a tree, where each succesive layer is wrapped in a new layer of the monad `m`.
+`FreeT m (NonRecursiveTree Word) CAT` is precisely a tree, or fragment of a tree, where each succesive layer is wrapped in a new layer of the monad `m`.
 A very handy function provided by the *free* package is `joinFreeT`:

 ```haskell
 joinFreeT :: (Monad m, Traversable f) => FreeT f m a -> m (Free f a)